-You can avoid these issues by registering a vehicle in your name using the MR13C form.
+You can avoid these issues by registering a vehicle in your name using the Trader notice of acquisition transaction (MR13C).
 Using the MR13C means that the vehicle becomes part of the trader network.
-While in the network, vehicles don't have to be licensed continuously and can remain unlicensed for two years from the last licence or exemption expiry date.
+While in the network, vehicles don't have to be licensed continuously and can remain unlicensed for 2 years from the last licence or exemption expiry date.

-If you haven't sold the vehicle after two years, you need to apply for exemption from continuous vehicle licensing to prevent cancellation of the vehicle's registration, which you can do online.
+If you haven't sold the vehicle after 2 years, you need to apply for exemption from continuous vehicle licensing to prevent cancellation of the vehicle's registration, which you can do online: